Link Query Language

 Assuming mylink1 is defined inside myworkflow:

 expand(workflow1|workflow2)matches both workflows;expand(script1)matches the twoscript1nodes inside each.
-Four base matches in total (red borders in the diagram).- For every base match,
+It totals we have four base matches (red borders in the diagram).- For every base match,

 Four base matches → four mylink1 instances.
 If the trailing script2 in